 He ended up helping out, and soon his responsibilities increased to the point where he was helping to run Salsa Bristol.

-You will usually find him behind the desk at South Bristol, and at Fry's where you may also see him wielding a camera, taking the photos that end up on the Salsa Bristol web site, and on Facebook.
+You will usually find him behind the desk at South Bristol, and at our various events where you may also see him wielding a camera, taking the photos that end up on the Salsa Bristol web site, and on Facebook.

-His other duties include keeping the web site up to date, setting up at South Bristol and Fry's.
+His other duties include keeping the website up to date, setting up at South Bristol and events.

 Bill is well known on the local dance circuit and has been coming to Salsa Bristol for many years.

 He is a valuable member of the team and assists Clare with classes at Fry's, and South Bristol.
 He also helps with setting up at various events and stepping in where ever he is needed.

 Alex Fright has been instructing together for the Salsa Bristol dance company since 2013.
 He and Hannah have an infectious energy and a genuine care for all their students, and it shows in their teaching.
 To suit our students needs we hire a higher-level teacher to ensure students always get the very best tuition.
 We have a strict remit to what we require from a dance teacher, and in Alex Fright we have found the right person.
 He is reliable, fun, experienced, still learning, respectful and thoughtful.